shredthaGNAR/stars/README.md

 * [openai/codex](https://github.com/openai/codex): Lightweight coding agent that runs in your terminal
 * [frankmdmc/CodexDidThis](https://github.com/frankmdmc/CodexDidThis): GPT Codex Did This
 * [loocor/codmate](https://github.com/loocor/codmate): CodMate is a macOS SwiftUI app for managing CLI AI sessions: browse, search, organize, resume, and review work produced by Codex, Claude Code, and Gemini CLI.
 It focuses on speed, a compact three-column UI, and “ship it” workflows like Project Review (Git Changes) and one-click Resume/New.
-* [coinpaprika/coinpaprika-api-swift-client](https://github.com/coinpaprika/coinpaprika-api-swift-client): This library provides convenient way to use Coinpaprika.com API in Swift.
+* [coinpaprika/coinpaprika-api-swift-client](https://github.com/coinpaprika/coinpaprika-api-swift-client): Official CoinPaprika API Swift client for iOS/macOS — coin prices, tickers, exchanges, and OHLCV.
 * [TiltCheck-ME/CollectClock](https://github.com/TiltCheck-ME/CollectClock): This project aims to streamline the bonus collection process and create an efficient system for timing multiple casino collections.
 * [ZizhengYang/Collection-Obsidian-Templates-Snippets](https://github.com/ZizhengYang/Collection-Obsidian-Templates-Snippets): This is a document collecting or different `Obsidian` snippets, how to write, how to use and how to expand
 * [CollectionBuilder/collectionbuilder-gh](https://github.com/CollectionBuilder/collectionbuilder-gh): A framework for creating digital exhibits from a folder of files and a spreadsheet.
 See Readme below for instructions to get started!